 - Current run time for oversea orders is about 2-3 weeks avg.
 This might change at any time depending on situation in country and on freight routes.

-- Shipping to the U.S. and Europe is up and running, we currently ship once to twice a week, depending on order volume.
+- Shipping to the U.S. and Europe is up and running, we currently ship once a week.

 - We are not able to accept orders from the UK until further notice pending the resolution of "Brexit" tax and tariff disruptions.
 In the meantime, please use an alternative European or international address.